marcoschaule/tutorials-source/source/_posts/recipes/css/selectors.md

 - css
 ---

-This post describes the basic CSS syntax and how selectors work.
-This post describes the basic CSS syntax and how selectors work.
+This post describes the basic usage of CSS selectors and the most commonly used variants.
 <!-- more -->

 ## Most important selectors